Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Discussion

 Our new DOCT metrics, i.e., aLIV and Swiftness, are also not free from this issue.
 However, the numerical analyses revealed relatively straightforward relationships between these metrics and the sample dynamics (Section \ref{sec:numerical simulation}).
 Namely, aLIV mainly corresponds to DSR, while Swiftness mainly corresponds to the scatterer speed.
-These simple relationships enable easy interpretation of DOCT images.
-In addition, these properties of aLIV and Swiftness will also enable quantitative measurement of DSR and scatterer speed by combining with a sophisticated estimation theory as shown in a preliminary demonstration\cite{Fujimura2025BiOS}. \revend
+These simple relationships enable easy interpretation of DOCT images. \revstart{c2-8} In addition, since the aLIV-DSR curves are nearly identical among all scatterer speeds, aLIV provides a more reliable estimate of the DSR than conventional LIV.
+This advantage is especially effective when analyzing real samples with a wide distribution of scatterer speeds. \revend In addition, these properties of aLIV and Swiftness will also enable quantitative measurement of DSR and scatterer speed by combining with a sophisticated estimation theory as shown in a preliminary demonstration\cite{Fujimura2025BiOS}.